Bread and Roses group show at Art Space, Lydiard Street, 2024

 Select the avenue you think is right for you, review the terms and conditions and what’s involved, then apply!
 The selection process is different for every pathway, and our team of staff and community members help to decide who gets a chance to show their work.

 This is not just for visual artists.
-We’re keen to see applications for music, performance, spoken word, dance and anything else, as long as it is appropriate to the space and selection criteria.
+We’re keen to see applications for music, performance, spoken word, dance, craft and anything else, as long as it is appropriate to the space and selection criteria.
 So review the terms and conditions, and application forms, closely.

 We actively encourage applications from creatives of Indigenous and Torres Strait Islander descent, CALD and minority groups.
 It is hugely important to the City of Ballarat that the complex voices from across our community have a chance to speak, create and make.

 Located just off busy Sturt Street, Unicorn Lane offers artists nine light boxes of various dimensions to showcase their works.
 It is ideal for emerging visual artists or 3D creatives and makers of small works.
-To assist emerging artists, Creative City Ballarat can provide some financial assistance to produce new works for the dedicated space (production fees up to $400 are covered).
+To assist emerging artists, Creative City Ballarat can provide financial assistance ($400) to produce new works for the dedicated space.

 Applications are open all year round, please read the Terms and Conditions and review the space available before completing the online application form.